Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: An Unbounded Self-stabilizing Always Terminating Algorithm

-\begin{claim} Let $c' \in R'$ be a system state in which for any non-faulty processor $p_j \in \sP$ it holds that $\pndSnap_j[i]=(s,y,\bullet):y\neq\bot$ (as Claim~\ref{thm:livenessIcv} showed existence).
-Let $x$ be the (finite or infinite) number of iterations of Algorithm~\ref{alg:terminating}'s outer loop in $\snapshotIteration()$ function (lines~\ref{ln:prevSsnGetsRegSsnPlusOne2} and~\ref{ln:outerStop}) that processor $p_i$ takes between $c'$ and $c'' \in R'$, where $c''$ is a system state after which it takes at most $\bigO(\delta)$ asynchronous cycles until the system reach the state $c'''$ in which at least one of the lemma invariants holds.
+\begin{claim} Let $c' \in R'$ be the system state that appear in Definition~\ref{def:dissemination}, which Claim~\ref{thm:livenessIcv} showed to exist.
+Let $x$ be the (finite or infinite) number of iterations of Algorithm~\ref{alg:terminating}'s outer loop in $\baseSnapshot()$ function (lines~\ref{ln:prevSsnGetsRegSsnPlusOne2} and~\ref{ln:outerStop}) that processor $p_i$ takes between $c'$ and $c'' \in R'$, where $c''$ is a system state after which the system eventually reaches the state $c'''$ in which at least one of the lemma invariants holds.
 The value of $x$ is actually finite and $x\leq\delta$. \end{claim}